secoda/gitbook/integrations/data-visualization-tools/amplitude-integration/README.md

 ---
-description: This page explains how to integrate Amplitude with Secoda
+description: An overview of the Amplitude integration with Secoda
 ---

 # Amplitude